You will need a variety of things to take care of your baby. The following are some of the key items you should have:

 Cribs: When choosing a crib for your baby, make sure it meets current safety standards.
-Beginning June 28, 2011, new federal safety standards prohibit the manufacture or sale of drop-side rail cribs.
+Since June 2011, federal safety standards prohibit the manufacture or sale of drop-side rail cribs.
 The standards also require stronger parts and hardware.
 If you have an older crib made before the new safety standards were enacted, check with the manufacturer to see if it offers hardware to keep the drop side from moving.
 Check the crib frequently to make sure the hardware is tight and no parts are broken or missing.
 Consider buying a new crib that meets the stronger standards, if possible.

 Bassinets/Cradles: These are useful for just a few weeks.
 To get the longest and safest possible use out of your bassinet or cradle, make sure: